INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 The best place to buy Royce chocolate in Tokyo is at Narita Airport and Haneda Airport.
 Both airports have multiple duty free outlets selling them.

 Royce chocolates can also be purchased at Duty Free Shops in most airports in other parts of Japan too.

-Where to buy the Best Japanese Candy
+No.6: Where to buy the Best Japanese Candy

 The best place to buy Japanese candy on a budget is from a Japanese supermarket.
 They have the biggest range of the best Japanese candy too.